dipu-bd/depression-detection-system/README.md

 # Adaptive Depression Detection System

-This is a prototype version of the original project.
+This is now live at http://depression.sustcse12.xyz.

 ### Project Aim
 Implemeting a depression detection system based on the Beck's Scale by Q&A process.